-Planning a family vacation to Maui in the perfect mix of fun and relaxation.
-Yes, I used the words “family vacation” and relaxation in one sentence, and I meant every word.
+Our Maui family vacation remains one of our all time favorites because if was a great mix of fun and relaxation.
+Yes, I used the words “family vacation” and relaxation in one sentence and I meant every word.

 8 Fun Maui Adventures With Kids